maildev/maildev/docs/api.md

 **relayMail(id, callback)** - If configured, this will relay/send the given email to it's "to" address.
 Also accepts an email object instead of id.

+**setAutoRelayMode(enabled, rules)** - If relay configured, this will auto relay/send emails received to it's "to" address.
+The rules allows to filters the emails to send.